 You do not need to take a written test as part of an application for this course.

-If you have any questions, please contact your first choice or allocated college, or email the Director of Undergraduate Studies and Outreach, Dr Mary Marshall, at firstname.lastname@example.org.
+If you have any questions, please contact your first choice or allocated college, or email the Faculty of Theology and Religion at email@example.com.
+You will find answers to FAQs on the faculty website.
 For general guidance, see our further guidance on the submission of written work.

 What are tutors looking for?

 Tutors consider your whole application very carefully.
 They look for evidence of a consistently excellent academic record, for example in GCSE or other examination results.
 Your submitted piece of work should demonstrate your ability to construct an argument and to communicate your ideas in clear written English.
 Your UCAS personal statement should focus on your academic reasons for wishing to study Theology and Religion; references should comment primarily on academic performance.

 In interviews, tutors will look for your ability to think clearly, form sound arguments and to listen and respond to counterarguments; your openness to learning; evidence of your enthusiasm and motivation for the course; and your oral communication skills.
 For more detail on the selection criteria for this course, please see the faculty website.

 While some Theology and Religion graduates go on to further academic study, others have pursued a wide variety of careers, including education, government and the public sector, commerce, finance, charitable organisations and religious ministry.
 See the Theology and Religion Faculty website for more information about careers.